freenas/freenas-docs/userguide/account.rst

 %brand% supports users, groups, and permissions, allowing great flexibility in configuring which users have access to the data stored on %brand%.
-To assign permissions to shares,
-**one of these options** must be done:
+To assign permissions to shares, one of these options must be done:

 #.
-Create a guest account for all users to use or create a user
+Create a guest account for all users to use, or create a user
     account for every user in the network where the name of each account is the same as a logon name used on a computer.
 For example, if a Windows system has a login name of *bobsmith*,